Chair, 2014-15: Margaret Hayford O'Leary, Norwegian literature, culture, and language

 Students planning on graduate study in German should take the graduation major plus additional courses, such as History 224, to be planned with the student’s academic advisor.
 In recent years, St. Olaf German majors have been accepted for graduate study at the Universities of Michigan, Minnesota, Massachusetts, Iowa, and Wisconsin.

 Students continue to develop basic language skills with emphasis on expanding vocabulary and on writing assignments that aid in the practical application of grammatical concepts.
 Communicating in German about familiar personal topics, students acquire vocabulary about sports, food, holidays, school, the environment, and life in German speaking cultures.
-Prerequisite: German 111 or placement by test.
+Prerequisite: GERM 111 or placement by test.

 Students explore life in the German-speaking countries through reading, discussing, and retelling narrative texts.
 The course emphasizes vocabulary building, a thorough review of German grammar, and the composition of short narratives to develop writing skills for paragraph-length discourse.
 Taught in German with some grammar explanations in English.
-Prerequisite: German 112 or placement by test.
+Prerequisite: GERM 112 or placement by test.

 A total immersion experience and capstone course for students completing the language requirement.
 This course integrates listening, speaking, reading, writing, and cultural competence by exploring the recent history and contemporary aspects of major German cities, especially Berlin.
 Students self-select immersion situations, keep a journal of field experiences, and write short papers on topics from journal notes.
 Taught in German.
 May be counted toward the German major or German studies concentration.
-Prerequisite: German 231 or equivalent.
+Prerequisite: GERM 231 or equivalent.
 Offered occassionally during Interim.
 Open to first-year students.

 This course is designed to teach speaking strategies and bring students to an Intermediate-High level of oral proficiency through practice in everyday communication such as telling stories, giving reports, and organizing social events.
 The course focuses on higher-order functions such as paragraph-length narration, presenting opinions, small group discussion, and formal presentations, as well as interviews, debates, and regular group conversations with classroom guests and speakers.
 Taught in German.
 May be counted toward German major or German studies concentration.
-Prerequisite: German 232 or equivalent.
+Prerequisite: GERM 232 or equivalent.

 Students examine narrative texts, such as short stories, novel excerpts, and other fictional works, including film, with respect to plot and characters, relationships and themes, narrative strategies and structures.
 Weekly writing assignments offer practice in narration, extended description, as well as expressing and supporting an opinion about the texts and the ways they engage their respective times.
 The course is designed to teach writing strategies and includes basic and advanced grammar review, as needed.
 The final project is a short paper written in German.
 Taught in German.
 May be counted toward German major or German studies concentration.
-Prerequisite: German 232 or equivalent.
+Prerequisite: GERM 232 or equivalent.

-Students examine expository texts such as (auto)biographical writings, journalistic articles, and critical essays, with an eye to understanding the strategic organization of the text, the information presented, and the various layers of critical voices in a text.
+Students examine expository texts such as (auto)biographical writings, journalistic articles, German websites, and critical essays, with an eye to understanding the strategic organization of the text, the information presented, and the various layers of critical voices in a text.
 Coursework includes weekly writing assignments on the analysis of structure, style, argumentation, evidence, and perspective in a text.
 The course is designed to teach students writing strategies and the final project is a short paper written in German.
 Taught in German.
 May be counted toward German major or German studies concentration.
-Prerequisite: German 232 or equivalent.
+Prerequisite: GERM 232 or equivalent.

 Students examine a variety of texts used in a particular professional or disciplinary field such as economics, the sciences, medicine, art, music, and theology.
 Coursework enhances listening and reading skills in specialized areas of the work world as well as writing and speaking proficiency in the workplace across the German professions.
 Recommended for students considering an internship in Germany.
 Taught in German.
 It includes strategies for writing letters, resumes, reports, and documented professional work in German.
 May be counted toward German major or German studies concentration.
-Prerequisite: German 251 or 252.
+Prerequisite: GERM 251 or GERM 252.

 Students examine a major period of German history and its impact on the institutional, intellectual, and artistic heritage of Europe.
 This course involves close reading and analysis of primary sources as well as critical evaluations of the period and focus on history as an interpretive reconstruction of the past.
 Sample periods include: the Reformation, Weimar Classicism, the German revolution of 1848, post-1945 Germany, and post-unification.
 The course emphasizes strategies for writing papers in German.
 Taught in German.
 May be counted toward German major or German studies concentration.
-Prerequisite: German 251 or German 252.
+Prerequisite: GERM 251 or GERM 252.
 May be repeated if topic is different.

 This course is designed to teach media literacy in the German context with emphasis on ideological, cultural, aesthetic, and ethical perspectives.
 Students examine current issues, events, culture, politics, education, entertainment, advertising, and other non-literary topics as treated in contemporary German print and electronic media, including press, television, film, internet, and radio.
 Students compare and contrast presentations by different German media and by German versus U.S. media.
 The course emphasizes strategies for writing papers in German.
 Taught in German.
 May be counted toward German major or German studies concentration.
-Prerequisite: German 251 or 252.
+Prerequisite: GERM 251 or GERM 252.

 Students examine the lives and works of writers and/or filmmakers representing a significant minority group rooted in two or more cultural traditions.
 Students explore how the lives of these authors have been impacted by their dual heritage, how their cultural hybridity manifests itself in their works, and to what extent their voices have affected mainstream German culture.
 Sample topics include: Jewish-German, Turkish-German, Afro-German, and contemporary immigrant writers and/or filmmakers.
 The course emphasizes strategies for writing papers in German.
 Taught in German.
 May be counted toward German major or German studies concentration.
-Prerequisite: German 251 or 252.
+Prerequisite: GERM 251 or GERM 252.
 May be repeated if topic is different.

 Students spend four weeks during Interim or summer in an individually selected German or Austrian workplace.
 Opportunities include work in health care, communications, and manufacturing as well as non-profit organizations, libraries, businesses, laboratories, offices, and churches.
 Assignment of position varies with availability in host institutions.
 May be counted toward German major or German studies concentration.
 Prerequisite: at least one 250-level course.